Pyranid Logo

 Statement Identifiers

 This is useful for tagging queries that should be handled specially.
-Some examples are:
+Why might you do this?

-• Marking a query as "hot" so we don't pollute logs with it
+• To mark a query as "hot" so we don't pollute logs with it

-• Marking a query as "known to be slow" so we don't flag slow query alerts for it
+• To mark a query as "known to be slow" so we don't flag slow query alerts for it

-• Your InstanceProvider might provide custom instances based on resultset data
+• Your InstanceProvider might key on it to provide custom instances (e.g. during resultset mapping)

 // This query fires every 3 seconds -

-// let's mark it HOT_QUERY so we know not to log it.
+// let's give it a special identifier so we know not to log it.

 Executors.newScheduledThreadPool(1).scheduleAtFixedRate(() -> {